NetApp/ontap-rest-python/README.md

 python3 create_volume.py -h
 ```

+## Running Sample Scripts on LOD

+The `lod` folder contains initilization script and instructions to start using the sample scripts on the Lab On Demand.

 ## Support

 Report any issues to: https://github.com/NetApp/ontap-rest-api/issues.
 For any questions or concerns, send an email to: ng-ontap-restapi-queries@netapp.com or connect with us through [Slack](https://netapppub.slack.com/archives/C1E4AJHDM).